 Business breakfast by rbanks.
 I’m having breakfast at Peggy Sue’s in downtown San Jose after following their trail of signs and balloons which started outside my hotel.
 Now I’m surrounded by Marilyn, Elvis, JFK and others, eating my breakfast, which is half the price of the hotel’s version and twice as tasty.
 Sitting in a

 Beautiful, beautiful Copenhagen. by rbanks.
 We’ve just done the canal boat tour.
 Some of the new buildings are stunning.
 This is the Opera House.
 Most of the old buildings are also stunning.

 Just spent a few hours with my friends Heidi and John in a bar called the Pies & Pints in Seattle on 65th.
 Can highly recommend it.
 The chicken pie is really tasty.
 Not sure what they’re doing with the crust but it’s good…

 Boing Boing: Capsule hotels in London’s airports.
 ‘Yotel has opened capsule hotels in London’s Gatwick and Heathrow airports; they’re modelled on the famous coffin hotels of Tokyo, but bigger and more luxurious, aimed at business-travellers in for a meeting who don’t want to haul ass all the way into London for their hotel.
 The cabins

+I’m having a sort of “fantasy morning” in downtown Seattle.
 It’s quite rare, when Shannon and I visit, that we actually have time at the weekend.
 Often we’re here Sunday night to Friday night, and making the time to battle our way through traffic on a weekday to spend time in the city is usually